-Objective: Increase the effective use of state and federal funds in support of affordable housing, shelter, and housing-related services.
+Program Progress; Continue / Modify / Delete Objective: Increase the effective use of state and federal funds in support of affordable housing, shelter, and housing-related services.
 Program 15.
-Permit and Development Impact Fees:

-Action: In order to ensure that City permit and development impact fees do not constrain the development of housing, the City will review its fee structure annually and will report the findings to the City Council and Planning Commission in conjunction with the annual report on the General Plan.
+Permit and Development Impact Fees: Action: In order to ensure that City permit and development impact fees do not constrain the development of housing, the City will review its fee structure annually and will report the findings to the City Council and Planning Commission in conjunction with the annual report on the General Plan.
 While fees typically represent the cost of providing public facilities and services, the up-front cost can present a significant burden to developers, especially in the case of affordable housing.
-If the annual review determines that fees are constraining the development of affordable housing in the City, Placerville will offer one of several options to housing providers:
+If the annual review determines that fees are constraining the development of affordable housing in the City, Placerville will offer one of several options to housing providers: Progress: During the Planning Period, staff evaluated impact fees payable for the creation of a new accessory residential unit (ADU) so that the fee charged is commensurate with the impact from that residential unit.
+Changes to Government Code Section 65852.2 in 2019 that went into effect on January 1, 2020 exempts impact fees for accessory and junior accessory dwelling units with less than 750 square feet of floor area.
+This impacted the City's collection of its Park Development Impact and Traffic Impact Fees Impact fees for any accessory dwelling unit (ADU) with 750 square feet of floor area or less.
+Government Code 65852.2 does allow the City to collect impact fees for an ADU with more than 750 square feet of floor area; however it "shall be charged proportionately in relation to the Deferment of fees until project completion or occupancy; square footage of the primary dwelling unit."

-- Deferment of fees until project completion or occupancy; - Payment of fees over a 12-month or longer period after project completion, or - Reduction of fees for specific facilities or services for which the applicant can show a connection between the lower fee and lower facility/service demand from project residents.
+- Payment of fees over a 12-month or longer period after project completion, or - Reduction of fees for specific facilities or services for which the applicant can show a connection between the lower fee and lower facility/service demand from project residents.